connorblog/connorblog.github.io/Pelican/content/ireland-trip.md

 {% from 'templates.html' import test %}

-Trillian and I visited Ireland for 10 days and I took enough cool pictures that I wanted to share them in a nice way and not on social media which are all annoying in their own ways... so I used this as an excuse to set up a blog website which I've wanted to do for a while.
+Trillian and I visited Ireland for 10 days and I took enough cool pictures that I wanted to share them in a nice way and not on social media sites which are all annoying in their own ways... so I used this as an excuse to set up a blog website which I've wanted to do for a while.

 We saw my family, mostly first cousins of my mom (Tim, Donal, Pamela, Tracy, Tara) and their families, which was really great.
 We also hung out with Socialist Party of Ireland members (ISA) and went to a branch meeting.
-This kept the trip a good mix of seeing sights and people.
+The trip was a really nice mix of seeing sights and people.

 I took these pictures on my Pixel 6.
 You can click on them to view them fullscreen/full res.